root canal treatment banner

 • Brush your teeth properly: Most of the people who visit our Bristol dental surgery brush their teeth at least twice a day, but not everyone brushes properly.
 Here’s how you can put that right:

-– Brush every surface of your teeth – front, back and the biting surfaces.
-Gently brush your gums and tongue too.
+Brush every surface of your teeth – front, back and the biting surfaces.

-– 2 minutes’ careful brushing of every corner of your mouth is far better than a shorter period of vigorous brushing as that can damage tooth enamel just as much as acid.
+List 2 minutes of careful brushing is far better than a shorter period of vigorous brushing as that can damage tooth enamel just as much as acid.

 • Visit your Bristol dentist: Visit us regularly at Lodge Causeway Dental Centre.
 Regular check-ups and the occasional scale and polish will help keep tooth decay – and root canal infection – at bay.